wamiquem/CMPE277-Lab2/README.md

 # CMPE277-Lab2
-A simple android app "Remember My Stuff" to store location of items for easy and quick future retreival.
+A simple android app "Remember My Stuff" to store location of items for easy and quick future retreival for lab2 of the Smartphone App Development Course.

 # App Name: Remember My Stuff